ChhabiRaman/Hierarchical-Multi-Agent---CrewAI/README.md

 - Market Researcher: Monitors and reports back market trends.
 - Sentiment Analyst: Monitors customer sentiments and feedbacks.
 - Product Analyst: Track internal performance metrics
-- Research Manager: Aggregate insights and professionally put it into a report.
+- Research Manager: Delegates and controls the work of other three agents and then aggregate their insights to professionally put it into a report.

 ## Tech Stack

-**Language Model:** gpt-3.5-turbo
+**Language Model:** Ollama(Llama3.2)

 **Agentic Framework:** CrewAI

-**Docker/Docker Desktop**

 ## Installation